BONUS EPISODE: Elon Musk at Code Conference 2021

 So,

-So you've got to come from somewhere.
+You've got to come from somewhere.
+Okay.

-We need questions from audience because there's a lot of great questions.
+We're going to end on that.
+We need questions from the audience because there's a lot of great questions.

 We spent a lot of time talking about outer space.

+We want to ask you about inner space.
 And the question specifically is, do you spend time thinking about humanity's somewhat destructive tendencies before sending people to Mars?

-And specifically, you've talked about the subject of DMT And curious to know what role you think psychedelics may have in addressing some of the more destructive tendencies.
+And specifically, you've talked about the subject of DMT and curious to know what role you think psychedelics may have in addressing some of the more destructive tendencies.

 I'm going to talk about this tomorrow.